-Freshman students have the rare opportunity to enroll in a two course sequence that allows students to stay with the same faculty member, peers and community partner for an entire academic year.
+Freshman students have the rare opportunity to enroll in a two course sequence that allows students to stay with the same faculty member, peers and community partner for the entire academic year.
 Below is further information for interested freshmen students as well as a questionnaire for freshmen students enrolled in a service-learning course.

-- Courses and Site Catalogue
+- Freshmen Yearlong Courses and CPO Site Catalogue

-- Service-Learning Placement Questionnaire
+- Freshmen Service-Learning Course Placement Questionnaire

 Semester service-learning courses are offered in both the College of Arts and Sciences and the Haub School of Business.
 Semester courses change and rotate in both the Fall and Spring semesters.
 Below is a link for semester service-learning students to view the approved sites per each course.

-Service-Learning Program Policies and Procedures
+Service-Learning Program Policies & Resources

-- Have a question about your Community Partner Organization or a conflict with placement time?
-Please see a Placement Liaison in 131 Post Learning Commons during Spring 2017 Placement Liaison Office Hours
+Have a question about your Community Partner Organization or a conflict with placement time?
+Ask a Placement Liaison in 131 Post Learning Commons.

 - Emergency Protocol